rust-lang/rfcs/text/0000-internal-path-dependencies.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This feature does not affect any existing projects or other functionality of cargo.
+This feature (in theory) should not affect any existing projects or other functionality of cargo.
 Only the published contents of the package will be changed, i.e. adding source files of path dependencies, recursively.

 # Rationale and alternatives
 [alternatives]: #alternatives